MindscapeHQ/raygun4android/RELEASING.md

 Official development or production releases of Raygun4Android are usually done by the Raygun team.
 This file documents the setup needed to do snapshot and production releases.

-The release process is implemented in the Gradle file `provider/gradle-mv-push.gradle` which uses the `maven-publish` plugin.
+The release process is implemented in the Gradle file `provider/maven-central-publish.gradle` which uses the `com.vanniktech.maven.publish` plugin.

-Plugin documentation can be found here: https://docs.gradle.org/current/userguide/publishing_maven.html
+Plugin documentation can be found here: https://vanniktech.github.io/gradle-maven-publish-plugin/central/

 ## Preparation

 Create a local `gradle.properties` file in your home directory or add to an already existing one.
 The default is `<HOME>/.gradle/gradle.properties`.
 It is important that the content of this file does not get added to the repository.
 The file specified in the `secretKeyRingFile` property should also never be add to and shared in a repository.

 The structure to be added is:

 ```
-NEXUS_USERNAME={to be provided}
+mavenCentralUsername={to be provided}
-NEXUS_PASSWORD={to be provided}
+mavenCentralPassword={to be provided}
 signing.keyId={to be provided}
 signing.password={to be provided}
 signing.secretKeyRingFile={to be provided}
 ```

 All keys have to populated with the appropriate values and file paths to allow a successful publication on Maven Central.
 These values will be provided to people with the appropriate level of access by the Raygun team.

 ## Publish a build